Codeinwp/jadrowp/README.md

 * `pnpm run lint:js` - Run this to check if there are any issues in JavaScripts files.
 * `pnpm run lint:css` - Run this to check if there are any issues in SCSS files.
 * `pnpm run deploy` - This will prepare the theme for the production/release.
 Zip file will be inside `deploy` folder.

+## Releasing:

+- Update the version in `package.json` file.
+- Run `pnpm run ready`.
+- Push the changes to the repository directly to master or create a PR to master.